brendonsoto/knowledge-notes/Programming/Web Dev/NextJS.md

 ##### If page content/scripts are prefetched when the Link component is in view, how come I don't see network requests for the 'customers' and 'invoices' pages on page load?

+### Chapter 6: Setting up your database

+Talk about advertising!
+Part of me is surprised the authors didn't go with the usual SQLite approach but the other part does see how this can be a valuable marketing opportunity to show how to set up a database with Vercel.
+This all is convenient, but goodness there's a lot of magic happening.

+I think the main take-away from this is that NextJS probably has different `next/*` packages for dealing with different database technologies.

+Actually, I'm not super sure.
+I also realized I was wrong about there being `next/*` packages.
+The `postgres` package comes from Vercel (`@vercel/postgres`).
+In NextJS's docs, I can't find anything related to using different databases.

+Time to look more at the code (least this app's).

+Ahh, yeah, that was pretty quick to find.
+I initially searched the repo for `db` but found nothing but the references in the `seed.js` file.
+I figured since it's a small app, a lil manual searching wouldn't hurt.
+I checked out `lib` first, saw `data.ts`, and saw `@vercel/postgres` right there at the top.
+Searching for the package shows this file, `data.ts`, to be the only one that references the `postgres` package.
+I noticed only one function, `fetchFilteredInvoices`, was used in another component (`table.tsx`).
+I think I can infer from this that NextJS isn't tied to only one type of database.

+### Chapter 7: Fetching Data

 ## Caveats / Good to know